maperrea/api42-wrapper/README.md

 # Python api42 wrapper

-Provides the 'Api42' class to interact with school 42's API.
+Provides the 'Api42' class to interact with school 42's API. \
+Takes care of fetching & refreshing the token, sleeping on request limit reached and formatting the url & parameters

 #### Usage:
 * Init